sparkfabrik/android-build-action/README.md

 Tested with Ionic, React Native and native android projects.

+# New in 1.3.4

+- Fix build.sh input checks when uploading to Play Store

 # New in 1.3.3

 - Now `gemfile.lock` will be checked and if it contains a `BUNDLED WITH` section it will install and use that specific version of bundler.